What Is a Waffle Chart?

 Common Waffle Chart Mistakes

 Using more than two colors in a single waffle.
 If you want to show multiple categories (30% A, 25% B, 45% C), you technically can color the squares differently — but it turns into a confusing quilt.
 For multi-category comparisons, use a pie chart maker or a stacked bar chart instead.
-Keep waffles to one value vs. the remainder.
+Keep this format to one value vs. the remainder.

 Non-standard grid sizes without explanation.
 If you use a 5×4 grid (20 squares), each square represents 5%.
 That is not obvious.
 Readers will assume 1 square = 1% and get confused.
 Either stick to 100 squares or prominently label "Each square = 5%."
-The cognitive overhead of unusual grids usually is not worth the space savings.
+The cognitive overhead of unusual grids is rarely worth the space savings.

 Poor color contrast.
 Light blue on white, or light gray on slightly darker gray — these make the filled and empty portions indistinguishable.
 Test your chart at arm's length.
 If you cannot instantly tell the proportion, the contrast is too low.
 For accessible color choices, see data visualization best practices.